-What should you definitely do and definitely not do on the first day of your cruise?
-If it is your first time cruising with kids take a look at these mistakes to avoid and must haves on the first day of your cruise.
-The embarkation day of your cruise is important and there are things that you will not want to miss or forget to book once onboard.
+What should you do and not do on the first day of your cruise?
+If it is your first time cruising with kids, look at these mistakes to avoid and must-haves on the first day of your cruise.
+The embarkation day of your cruise is important, and there are things you will not want to miss or forget to book once onboard.

 People that have been cruising for years are pros at embarkation day.
-Some cruisers make a beeline for the bar some go straight to the pool and others like to get to explore the ship.
+Some cruisers make a beeline for the bar some go straight to the pool, and others like to explore the ship.

-This first time cruise information can differ with different cruise lines especially now there are more health measures being put in place.
+When its your first cruise information can differ with different cruise lines especially now there are more health measures being put in place.
 Most things will still remain the same but may be slightly altered such as the Muster drill and cruise check in.
 Always do your online check in and check with your cruiseline any new COVID policy measures for check in that have been put in place.

 This post may contain affiliate links.
 Which means we may receive a commission if you click a link and purchase something that we have recommended at no extra cost to yourself.
 As an amazon associate, we earn from qualifying purchases.

-What you must do and not do on the first day of your cruise tips for the first time cruiser in 2021 -2022
+What you must do and not do on the first day of your cruise tips for the first-time cruiser in 2023 -2024

 Check the COVID policy before you arrive!